 Jeannette Eileen Jones: Associate Professor of History and Ethnic Studies and affiliate of Women’s and Gender Studies, specializes in American cultural and intellectual history and African American Studies.
 Her research examines the ways in which “race” operated as a potent signifier of difference—cultural, biological, social, and political—in the United States and the West during the “long 19th century” and the early 20th century.
 She is the author of In Search of Brightest Africa: Reimagining the Dark Continent in American Culture, 1884-1936 (2010), and is currently working on a monograph and digital history project that explores U.S. engagement with the “African Question” from 1847-1919.

-William Thomas III: John and Catherine Angle Professor in the Humanities and Professor of History at the University of Nebraska, currently serves as the Chair of the Department of History.
+William G. Thomas III: John and Catherine Angle Professor in the Humanities and Professor of History at the University of Nebraska.
 He is a Faculty Fellow of the Center for Digital Research in the Humanities.
 He has produced award-winning digital history projects, and his research has been funded by the National Endowment for the Humanities and the American Council of Learned Societies.
 His most recent book is The Iron Way: Railroads, the Civil War, and the Making of Modern America (Yale University Press, 2011).
 He is currently writing a history of early Washington, D.C. and the problem of slavery and freedom in post-Revolutionary America.